jsisanova/SandwichClub/README.md

-# Sandwich Club Project Starter Code
+# Sandwich Club e

 ## Project Overview
+Sandwich Club App , created as a part of Udacity Android Developer Nanodegree Program.
-In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+In this project, I completed the **Sandwich Club** app to show the details of each sandwich once it is selected.

 ## Why this Project